The Aotearoa New Zealand Educational Context

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

-This paper will provide critical analyses of the contexts of learning, teaching and education in New Zealand from a variety of historical, philosophical, political and sociological perspectives.
-The paper will provide knowledge and understanding of political debates pertaining to education and the policies resulting from these, the historical events and political philosophies that shape the institutions New Zealanders work within, and cultural and economic changes that impact the education of individuals and families in New Zealand.
-It will provide an examination of the nature and role of education as a major humanities and social sciences discipline.
-Bicultural, historical, philosophical and sociological perspectives will be applied critically to a broad spectrum of educational issues, activities and organisations.
-This paper will be a key paper for supporting academic literacy.
+This paper provides critical analyses of the contexts of learning, teaching and education in New Zealand from a variety of historical, philosophical, political and sociological perspectives.
+The paper examines political debates pertaining to education and the policies resulting from these, the historical events and political philosophies that shape the institutions New Zealanders work within, and cultural and economic changes that impact the education of individuals and families in New Zealand.
+It provides an examination of the nature and role of education as a major humanities and social sciences discipline.
+It is a key paper for supporting academic literacy.
 To understand the New Zealand context students need to engage in a range of academic reading modes, critique policy and be able to interpret graphs, statistics and use different forms of information as evidence to support academic writing.
-The paper will foster an awareness of how theory helps us to make sense of our world, of how and what happens and why.
-Theory enables us to become aware of and understand the often hidden assumptions underpinning practice, and is also necessary for the process of critical thinking.
+The paper will foster an awareness of how theory helps us to make sense of our world, of what happens, how and why.

-This paper is presented as 1 weekly online lecture for all students, and 1 weekly tutorial.
+This paper is delivered fully online, with weekly recorded lectures and online activities.
 Students will be required to use a range of academic reading modes, note taking, understanding of and critiquing educational policy, interpretation of graphs and statistics, and to use different forms of information as evidence to support and inform their academic writing.

-There will be opportunities to select readings and documents where these skills can be scaffolded in context, including librarian support, online moodle support, weekly tutorials and lectures (online).
+There will be opportunities to select readings and documents where these skills can be scaffolded in context, including librarian support, online moodle support and lectures.

 Students who successfully complete the paper should be able to:

-1. Explain and comment critically on educational policies, ideas and process shaping educational contexts in Aotearoa New Zealand
+1. Explain and comment critically on educational policies, ideas and processes shaping educational contexts in Aotearoa New Zealand

 2. Demonstrate an understanding of a range of philosophical ideas and theories that have influenced education policy and practice in Aotearoa New Zealand